 Using A Filtered Shower Head When Washing Your Hair Extensions

-Installing a soft water system can be very expensive, however there is another option that can work very well, which is a filtered shower head.
-These are available for purchase online from around £39.95, and most will fit all traditional shower hoses making them very quick and easy to install.
-By passing the water through the filter system located within the shower head, many of the elements that make your water “hard” will be removed before they can be deposited on your beautiful hair.
-This method will not work as perfectly as a fully installed water softening system, however it will make a huge improvement.
-You will need to bear in mind that the filter system will need to be replaced once every 6 months or so, as the more it is used the less effective it will be, therefore we would not recommend using the shower head any other time other than to wash your hair.
-Simply keep your old shower head to one side so that when your partner is showering, or you are just doing a body wash, you are not using your filter system, ensuring it lasts the optimum amount of time before it needs changing.
+Installing a soft water system can be very expensive, however, there is another option that can work very well, which is a filtered shower head.
+These are available for purchase online for around £39.95, and most will fit all traditional shower hoses making them very quick and easy to install.
+By passing the water through the filter system located within the showerhead, many of the elements that make your water "hard" will be removed before they can be deposited on your beautiful hair.
+This method will not work as perfectly as a fully installed water softening system, however, it will make a huge improvement.
+You will need to bear in mind that the filter system will need to be replaced once every 6 months or so, as the more it is used the less effective it will be, therefore we would not recommend using the showerhead any other time other than to wash your hair.
+Simply keep your old showerhead to one side so that when your partner is showering, or you are just doing a body wash, you are not using your filter system, ensuring it lasts the optimum amount of time before it needs changing.

 Temporary Solution For Clean Water Sources When Washing Hair Extensions

-If a water softening system or filtered shower head is not a suitable option for you, you will need to begin substituting the water you use on your hair to inexpensive filtered water or bottled water.
-Of course you will still be able to wash your body using your normal water supply, but use the filtered water on your hair only.
-If choosing this option you will need to reduce washing your hair to once or twice a week, as over the long run this of course will prove to be expensive, and should only be seen as a temporary option.
+If a water softening system or filtered shower head is not a suitable option for you, you will need to begin substituting the water you use on your hair with inexpensive filtered water or bottled water.
+Of course, you will still be able to wash your body using your normal water supply, but use the filtered water on your hair only.
+If choosing this option you will need to reduce washing your hair to once or twice a week, as over the long run this, of course, will prove to be expensive, and should only be seen as a temporary option.

 How Does Hot Water affect Washing My Hair Extensions?